-Water discharges, regulated by legislative Decree 152/2006 as amended, are defined as any input carried out through a system connecting, without any interruption, the waste production cycle with the receiving body (surface, ground and underground water and sewers system).
+Water discharges, regulated by Legislative Decree 152/2006, as subsequently amended, are defined as any input undertaken through a system that uninterruptedly connects the production cycle of wastewater with the receiving body (surface water, soil, subsoil and sewage network).

-This has the ultimate goal of preventing and reducing pollution, and of protecting the soil and surface, marine and ground water.
+Furthermore, pursuant to art.
+124 of the aforementioned decree, "all discharges must be authorised in advance".
+This has the ultimate goal of preventing and reducing pollution, and of protecting soil and surface, marine and underground waters.

 As such, it applies regardless of the polluting nature of the wastewater, even if it previously undergone purification treatment.

 Therefore, any party with internal water discharges, regardless of their type, must comply with the obligations established by current (national and local) legislation to avoid incurring administrative or criminal penalties.